aveq-research/videoparser-ng/DEVELOPERS.md

 - **H.264**: Extracted from `motion_diff_L0` and `motion_diff_L1` arrays.
 Values stored as unsigned 8-bit integers; values > 127 are interpreted as negative (two's complement).
 - **HEVC**: Extracted from `MvField.mvd` which contains the coded motion vector difference.
 - **VP9**: Extracted from coded MVD components for NEWMV mode only.
 For NEARESTMV/NEARMV modes (which use predicted MVs without coded residuals), MVD is zero.
+- **AV1**: Extracted via modified libaom decoder.
+MVD is captured during `assign_mv()` in `decodemv.c` by computing the difference between final MV and reference MV for NEWMV modes.
+Stored in `mbmi->mvd[]` and exposed through the inspection API.
+For compound modes with one NEWMV reference, only that reference's MVD is non-zero.

 #### motion_diff_stdev